-2.5 Wiring Earth Ground
+2.4 Wiring Earth Ground

-To ensure the system will not be damaged by noise or any electrical shock, we suggest you to make exact connection with the Earth Ground.
+To ensure the system will not be damaged by noise or any electrical shock, we suggest you to make exact connection with switch with Earth Ground.

-On the bottom side of the switch, there is one earth ground screw.
-Loosen the earth ground screw using a screw-driver; then tighten the screw after earth ground wire is connected.
+For DC input, loosen the earth ground screw using a screw driver; then tighten the screw after earth ground wire is connected.

-2.6 Wiring Fast Ethernet Ports
+2.5 Wiring Fast Ethernet Ports

-The switch includes 7 RJ-45 Fast Ethernet ports.
 The Fast Ethernet ports support 10Base-T and 100Base-TX, full or half duplex modes.
 All the Fast Ethernet ports will auto-detect the signal from connected devices to negotiate the link speed and duplex mode.
 Auto MDI/MDIX allows users to connect another switch, hub or workstation without changing straight through or crossover cables.